Healing in the Atonement

 |I know people personally who

-have been healed and delivered instantly from addictions, as a result of
+have been healed and delivered instantly from addictions and illness, as a result of

 I've seen people line up in healing prayer lines dozens of times without ever being healed.

-I believe that the "gift of healing" must still be around today but I can't say I've ever come across anyone who has it, not obviously anyway.
+I think that people with a specific "gift of healing" may not still be around today.
+I can't say I've ever come across, or heard of anyone, who demonstrably has such a gift.

 But I've also had dozens of prayers miraculously answered in my own life in such a way that I KNOW God hears the cry of a broken and desperate heart.